GAZA DRAMA LONG TERM is a ten-year (2009-2019) cultural exchange partnership between Theatre for Everybody (Gaza) and Az Theatre (London)

-Our readers will include: David Calder, Anna Carteret, Richard Clothier, Tara Fitzgerald, Stephen Lowe, Richard O’Callaghan, Hilton McRae, Roger Lloyd Pack, Jennie Stoller, Harriet Walter and more…
+Our readers included: David Calder, Anna Carteret, Richard Clothier, Tara Fitzgerald, Stephen Lowe, Richard O’Callaghan, Hilton McRae, Roger Lloyd Pack, Jennie Stoller, Harriet Walter and more…”

 In 2009 we launched our Gaza: Breathing Space project.
 This project carried out in Gaza in 2010 involved Theatre for Everybody working with young people in need in two rehabilitation centres, Jabalya and Deir El Balah.
 This is how we presented this project: